Pancreatic cancer is caused by the abnormal and uncontrolled growth of cells in the pancreas, a large gland that's part of the digestive system.

 You'll probably experience some pain after your operation.
 The staff at your hospital will make sure you have adequate pain relief.

 After any type of surgery to your digestive system, your bowel will temporarily stop working.
-This means you won't be able to eat or drink straight away.
+This means you will not be able to eat or drink straight away.